Jimmy Barnes Net Worth 2022, Age, Wife, Children, Height, Family, Parents, Band, Songs

 Check Out: Jessica Mauboy net worth

-In a January 2007 interview with The Bulletin, Barnes spoke passionately about Australian rock musicians saying: “Australian bands for me will always have the grunt.
+In a January 2007 interview with The Bullet in, Barnes spoke passionately about Australian rock musicians saying: “Australian bands for me will always have the grunt.
 Grunt is what gives you longevity, strength, the power to believe in yourself.
 We have great bands here because they play live, they cut their teeth playing to people.”.

 Jimmy Barnes underwent heart surgery in February 2007.Barnes under the knife On 7 July 2007 Barnes was a presenter at the Australian leg of Live Earth.
 In August he became a regular presenter on The Know, a pop culture program on the pay-TV channel MAX and has also been a presenter of the Planet Rock program on the Austereo network.